cado-security/product-help/docs/cado/discovery-import/kubernetes.md

 # How to Import Data from Kubernetes

-## How Does Cado Import Data from EKS, ECS, AKS, and GKE?
+## How Does / Forensic Acquisition and Investigation Import Data from EKS, ECS, AKS, and GKE?

-When acquiring data from Kubernetes containers, Cado follows these steps by default:
+When acquiring data from Kubernetes containers, / Forensic Acquisition and Investigation follows these steps by default:
-- Executes a shell script to download the Cado Host binary.
+- Executes a shell script to download the Host binary.
 - Runs the binary to collect forensic artifacts.
 - Uploads the collected files to cloud storage for processing.